How to Make An Engaging and Effective Training Video

 Interactive training videos

-Of all the videos, interactive training videos are the most effective for learning.
+Of all the videos, interactive training videos are one of the most effective for learning tools.
 This is because they actively require the involvement and engagement of learners with interactive features like quizzes and choosing a course of action based on scenarios and knowledge provided.

 While costly in terms of budget and time to produce, interactive training videos provide an immersive learning experience and can be integrated into any video to increase learner engagement.